 In this part of the adventure, the characters pursue the killer across Melvaunt.
 The modron's first target is Boltac, a dwarven blacksmith who specializes in crafting adamantine.
 The next target is Zellani, a priestess of Loviatar.
 The characters might be able to save both of these NPCs if they are smart and quick.

-gleaned from the note found on the first victim, the characters may know some or all of the following:
+Depending on how much information they gleaned from the note found on the first victim, the characters may know some or all of the following: